-Gemma Collins Viral In Huge Shoulder Pads — Orange Is The New Linebacker?
+Gemma Collins Viral In Huge Shoulder Pads: Orange Is The New Linebacker?
 [Opinion]

 The Only Way Is Essex star Gemma Collins stepped out in an orange dress with shoulder pads that dwarfed those worn by the football players in the NFL.
 When Collins showed up in public seemingly proud and confident in this outfit, she caused jaws to drop as camera shutters clicked in unison.

-Gemma Collins’ photos have gone viral online today as she dons an outfit that is sure to top all the worst dress lists for 2o17.
+Gemma Collins’ photos have gone viral online today as she donned an outfit that is sure to top all the worst dress lists for 2017.
 People have taken plenty of liberties with Photoshop to offer up a football helmet for Collins to top off one of the most unflattering outfits this side of the goal post.

 Social media is having a field day with her photos, with many people suggesting that Collins is in dire need of some new friends.
 The question many are asking today is who actually let her go out in that outfit without telling her the truth about how she really looked?

-According to The Sun, Gemma Collins “sent the internet into viral overdrive” after stepping out to the ITV summer party wearing a dress that could actually stop traffic.
-As The Sun points out, Gemma always looks “glam,” but it’s apparent by the comments online that something occurred in her dressing room that doesn’t ordinarily happen to the well put together reality star.
+According to the Sun, Gemma Collins “sent the internet into viral overdrive” after stepping out to the ITV summer party wearing a dress that could actually stop traffic.
+As the Sun points out, Gemma always looks “glam,” but it’s apparent by the comments online that something occurred in her dressing room that doesn’t ordinarily happen to the well-put-together reality star.
 Gemma put on an outfit that brought the online world together to see the football player in Collins emerging.

 When a celebrity is photographed in an unflattering outfit, it is often just one bad angle that goes viral, then when the other photos are seen, it doesn’t look that bad.
-This is not the case with Gemma in her throwback to the 1980’s in this orange monstrosity with padded shoulders.
+This is not the case with Gemma in her orange throwback to the 1980s with padded shoulders.
 She’s a beautiful woman, as people online have pointed out, but why would she dress in an outfit that made her look like she belonged at the NFL tryouts?

 Why does Gemma Collins look she's about to play in the Super Bowl pic.twitter.com/bfynD1P4th